 Factors that may increase your risk of endometriosis include:

 You will be asked about your symptoms and medical history.
 A pelvic exam will be done.
 These are best done early in the menstrual period.
-Since you may not have any symptoms, diagnosis is usually confirmed with a laparoscopy.
+Diagnosis is usually confirmed with a laparoscopy.
 This test allows the doctor to see if there are patches of endometrial tissue and scar tissue.

 The goals of treatment are to: